isd-guinn/ROS2/README.md

 cd /dev
 --> check if there's ttyUSB0 after plugging in the IMU
 ```

+To copy things from docker to host:
+`docker cp <container_id>:/path/to/the/file /path/to/be/saved`

 To open a new terminal in the same docker container:
 - `docker ps` to check the container_id